craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 - The Dwarven Ship

 ##### Extramis
-Extramis is a loose collective of ex-soldiers and proven seekers that claim to be members of [[Arthur's Knights]] with the common drive to liberate Minyostalma into the hands of the Arthurian people.
+Extramis is a loose collective of ex-soldiers and experienced seekers that claim to be members of [[Arthur's Knights]] with the common drive to liberate Minyostalma into the hands of the Arthurian people.
 While the validity of their claim to [[The Kingdom of Prosper]] is subject to question, their effectiveness within the Old is not.

 ###### Equipment
 ###### Areas of Operation